staticall/ODR_RestApi_Examples/README.md

 ## Documentation

-Opendomainregistry documentation is publicly hosted on GitHub Pages at <http://staticall.github.io/ODR_RestApi_Examples/> and on Opendomainregistry website at <https://odrv2.opendomainregistry.net/?rm=api2doc>.
+Opendomainregistry documentation is available on Opendomainregistry website at <http://api.opendomainregistry.net/docs/>.